nikhithareddi/WebCS412/README.md

-# Nicky App
+# MII APP

 ## Overview
-The **Nicky App** is a single-page application (SPA) designed for seamless and dynamic user interactions.
+The **MII APP** is a single-page application (SPA) designed for seamless and dynamic user interactions.
 Built using Angular for the frontend and Node.js/Express for the backend, it leverages RESTful APIs to provide real-time data updates without requiring full-page reloads.
 The app ensures secure and efficient data management while delivering a modern and responsive user experience.

 ## Tech Stack
 - **Frontend**: Angular, Angular Material, RxJS